pydantic/pydantic/docs/usage/types/encoded.md

 ---

 `EncodedBytes`
-: bytes value being encoded into a bytes value upon serialization
+: a bytes value which is decoded from/encoded into a (different) bytes value during validation/serialization

 `EncodedStr`
-: string value being encoded into a string value upon serialization
+: a string value which is decoded from/encoded into a (different) string value during validation/serialization

 `EncodedBytes` and `EncodedStr` needs an encoder that implements `EncoderProtocol` to operate.